rhowsane/README.md/README.md

   **Keywords:** data manipulation, outliers treatement, standardization, clusterization, K-Means, scatterplot, business discussion.
 - **[Book's ratings](https://github.com/rhowsane/viet-goodreads):** worked in group to predict the ratings of a book from the platform Goodreads.
   **Keywords:** git, one hot encoding, label encoder, Random Forest Regressor, model evaluation, Docker.
+- **[Watertable prediction hackthon](https://github.com/rhowsane/Hickathon):** predicted the levels of surface of water in groundwater surface in a classification approach.
+  **Keywords:** ordinal encoder, lightGBMClassifier, FLAML, feature importance.
 <!--
  ✨ _special_ ✨
 Here are some ideas to get you started: